4d/docs/website/translated_docs/es/API/CollectionClass.md

 Optionally, you can prefill the new collection by passing one or several *value*(s) as parameter(s).

 Otherwise, you can add or modify elements subsequently through assignment.
-For example:
+Por ejemplo:

 ```4d
  myCol[10]:="My new element"